JosefMontag/covid19_tests/README.md

 # covid19_tests
-## International Data on COVID-19 Testing Volume (by date and country)
+## International Data on SARS-CoV-2 Testing Volume (by date and country)

 ### About this data

 "**Test!
 Test!
-Test!**" is WHO's core prescription to treat the COVID-19 pandemic.
+Test!**" is WHO's core prescription to treat the SARS-CoV-2 pandemic.

-Data on testing is critical to our understanding of dynamics of the COVID-19 pandemic and the responses of individual governments and their efficacy.
+Data on testing is critical to our understanding of dynamics of the SARS-CoV-2 pandemic and the responses of individual governments and their efficacy.

-This is a **public repository for international data on COVID-19 testing volumes** with the goal to provide analysis-ready data for  analyses of the pandemic and testing policies.
+This is a **public repository for international data on SARS-CoV-2 testing volumes** with the goal to provide analysis-ready data for analyses of the pandemic and testing policies.

-This data is being continuously collated by community effort.
-However, **volunteers are still needed** to make the data as comprehensive as possible and keep it up to date.
-You may **join the efforts by contributing data from your country at http://bit.ly/covid-tests-data**.

-Using that link, you may also provide feedback or corrections.
-You may contact us directly at josef.montag@gmail.com.
+## An important update (switch to Worldometer's data)

+Because Worldometer recently started to publish daily data on SARS-CoV-2 testing volumes (together with data on cases and deaths) and it covers almost all countries, I begun to log this data.
+We have interupted our previous efforts.

+Thus, starting **from April 8, 2020**:

+* Every day I save the previous day's table from https://www.worldometers.info/coronavirus/.
+* I put the daily tables together, drop aggregate statistics (World, continents), and add dates and ISO country codes.
+* The resulting analysis-ready datasets are stored in folder *Worldometer_COVID_data* and will be updated weekly.
+* The raw data tables from Worldometer are stored under subfolder *Raw_data*.

 ### Updates and merging with other datasets

 We will be posting snapshots of this data in the long (panel) form.
 Each country-day observation is identified using standard ISO 3166 country codes and the data can thus be easily merged with other relevant cross-country datasets.

+## Previous data on SARS-CoV-2 testin volumes

+The previous data on covid tests remain unchanged but are not being updated as of now.
+This data can be merged with Worldometer's data using date and ISO3 country codes (in both datasets).
+We checked and Worldometer's data and our earlier data on testing volumes are consistent.
+However, both datasets should to be checked for consistency before conducting any analysis.

+We continue scraping some data automatically (the files are available upon request) and manually in our Google sheet at http://bit.ly/covid-tests-data.
+This data can be used to check for consitency between Worldometer's data and the sources that we identified and document in the Google sheet.

-### Maintainers
+### Maintainer

-This data gatherig effort was initiated and is maintained by
+This data repository is maintained by

-Petr Barton
-Natland Investment Group

-and

 Josef Montag, PhD
 Department of Economics
 Faculty of Law
 Charles University

+This data gathering effort was originally co-initiated by Petr Barton of Natland Investment Group.